Aarhus-Psychiatry-Research/psycop-common/README.md

 Collection of model evaluations for the PSYCOP project.

-Currently, the repository is structured like:
+The repository is structured like:
 ```
 src/psycop_model_evaluation
 ├── base_charts.py                            # General charts, e.g. a generic "scatter" chart.